 You could begin by initially just mentioning when a parent arrives early or late.
 Let them know you are aware of it so that they are also aware of it.
 If they arrived early, I usually ask that the parent stays with their child until the correct drop-off time.

 Hey!
 Do you want one more thing you can do to ensure families adhere to your set hours?
 I figured you would.

 Remember, there is nothing wrong with simply reminding your clients every now and again about your policies.
-I routinely send out random reminders of contract terms, extended day fees, etc. I do this either in a simple text or email to all the parents.
+I routinely send out random reminders of contract terms, extended day fees, etc. I do this either in a simple text, newsletter, or email to all the parents.